fnagel/generic-gallery/Documentation/UpgradeGuide/Index.rst

 **How to upgrade**

 Just clear the cache and check your templates.
-Make sure to use :code:`{item.imageData.description}` instead of :code:`{item.image.properties.description}` when ou want to use merged meta data.
+Make sure to use :code:`{item.imageData.description}` instead of :code:`{item.image.properties.description}` when you want to use merged meta data.